- Scott Morgan, Founder & CEO

 Tsveta spent the last nine years of her career at the Council on International Educational Exchange where she most recently served as the Director of High School Scholarship Programs and New Program Development.
 In this role she managed operations, sales and admissions for scholarship and language programs, and leveraged new and existing international partnerships among multiple programs.
 Coming from a long family line of educators in her native Bulgaria, she truly believes in the transformative power of accessible, high-quality classroom experience for all children.

-Tsveta holds a Bachelor's degree in International Tourism as well as a Master's degree in economics from the University of National and World Economy in Sofia, Bulgaria.
+Tsveta holds a bachelor's degree in International Tourism as well as a master's in economics from the University of National and World Economy in Sofia, Bulgaria.

 Osayuware (Tina) Enagbare, Director, Human Assets

 Tina joined Education Pioneers because she was drawn to its mission, vision, and values.
 Her background reflects a passion for protecting children by ensuring they have access to a quality education & the tools and resources that support their personal and professional development.
 As a member of the Human Assets team, she is excited to support the thriving, sustainable growth of Education Pioneers through the development of strategic human capital programs for the organization's internal talent.